WeatherfordDigital/Genesis-Developers-Starter-Theme/README.md

 # Genesis Developer's Starter Child Theme

-This is a developer-friend starter child theme for the Genesis framework which includes a modular architecture, Sass, gulp, Bourbon, Neat, and Composer.
+This is a developer-friendly starter child theme for the [Genesis theming framework](http://my.studiopress.com/themes/genesis/) which includes a modular architecture, Sass, gulp, Bourbon, Neat, and Composer.
 It is your starting child theme for all of your projects to save you time and moola.

 To see the entire lab series which built this child theme, go to: [Let’s Build a Custom Developer’s Genesis Starter Child Theme](https://knowthecode.io/labs-guide/lets-build-custom-developers-genesis-starter-child-theme).